 This tutorial shows you an easy, secure way to save and load your games data, converting it to binary (machine code), to make it hard for players to modify your data.

 If you've ever wanted to write a script that could make your sprite flash a different colour or turn them transparent in Unity, there's an easy way.
-The following code is C#.
-Sprite Renderer You're sprite is contained in a component called the Sprite Renderer.
-Now if you click on "Color", you can manually change...
+I did this in various ways in my game Puzzledorf.
+One example is the fireworks that explode when you do something right: Or making the Press Any Key...
 Continue Reading →

 This post describes how to create a simple movement for a 2D top-down game, and it assumes that the reader is a beginner in such topics.